 The photograph above is of the Columbus Statue in the North End, doused with red paint in 2006.

 Columbus Day has become a holiday of disdain, and there are many people who feel it should be taken off the books.
 It is a little like the Martin Luther King Jr. day maneno in reverse.
-If you were a progressive thoughtful American you’d have supported having a state-wide Martin Luther King Jr. day, and probably also a street named after the highly influential slain civil rights leader.
+If you were a progressive and thoughtful American you’d have supported having a state-wide Martin Luther King Jr. day, and probably also a street named after the highly influential slain civil rights leader.
 If, on the other hand, you were a Republican and/or racist white supremacist type (and there are a lot more of those than gentile people like to admit) than you’d have come up with some lame excuse for not having a Martin Luther King Jr. day or a Martin Luther King Jr. Avenue in your state or town.
-When the Federal version of MLK day was being debated in congress, it was the likes of Jesse Helms who opposed it.
-Numerous states resisted adding MLK day, and it was not until the year 2000 that all states in the US celebrated the only US holiday for the birth of a famous person who was not white by actually taking the day off.
+When the Federal version of MLK day was being debated in the US Congress, it was the likes of Jesse Helms who opposed it.
+Numerous states resisted adding MLK day, and it was not until the year 2000 that all states in the US celebrated the only US holiday for the birth of a famous person who was not white, by actually taking the day off.

 Columbus Day is a little more complicated.
 Columbus day is the celebration of the Discovery of America by Europeans and marks the beginning of the Conquest of the Americas by said Europeans.
 Ironically, Columbus day has a lot more to do with Mexico and south and of course the Caribbean than it has to do with the United States.
 Also, as by now everyone knows, the actual “Discovery” of America by Europeans did not consist of Columbus landing in the new world; Europeans on boats had bumped into the New World a bunch of times earlier.
 But, Columbus had a publicist.
 Also, many of the earlier events of discovery were probably done by people with only a vague sense of larger scale geography (or no sense of it at all), people who were sneaking around and did not want to share their knowledge, or people who were not part of the great Western Machinery of self legitimizing rhetoric we call “History” and thus could have wanted to take credit for this “Discovery” but we ignore them.
+Mainly fishermen.

 And, of course, the Americas was totally full of people before Columbus was born, thousands and thousands of years before he was born, and other than one of the Pre-Columbian discoverers I allude to vaguely above, all came after the peopling of the New World by the folks now known as Native Americans in the land of Columbus Day, as First Nation people in Canada, and as Citizens south of the Rio Grand.